Carrie Fisher: Marriages and relationships

 Fisher had a close relationship with English singer-songwriter James Blunt.
 While working on his album Back to Bedlam in 2003, Blunt spent much of his time at Fisher's residence.
 When Vanity Fairs George Wayne asked Fisher if their relationship was sexual, she replied: "Absolutely not, but I did become his therapist.
 He was a soldier.
 This boy has seen awful stuff.
 Every time James hears fireworks or anything like that, his heart beats faster and he gets 'fight or flight.'
 You know, he comes from a long line of soldiers dating back to the 10th century.
 He would tell me these horrible stories.
 He was a captain, a reconnaissance soldier.
 I became James' therapist.
 So it would have been unethical to sleep with my patient."

-On February 26, 2005, R. Gregory "Greg" Stevens, a 42-year-old lobbyist, was found dead in Fisher's California home.
+On February 26, 2005, R. Gregory "Greg" Stevens, a 42-year-old lobbyist, was found dead in Fisher's California home; a longtime friend of Fisher, he had arrived a few days prior to attend the Academy Awards ceremony on the 27th.
 The final autopsy report listed the cause of death as "cocaine and oxycodone use" but added chronic and apparently previously undiagnosed heart disease as contributing factors.
 Media coverage of an initial autopsy report used the word "overdose", but that wording is not in the final report.
-In an interview, Fisher claimed that Stevens' ghost haunted her mansion, which unsettled her: "I was a nut for a year, and in that year I took drugs again."
+In an interview, Fisher claimed that Stevens's ghost haunted her mansion, which unsettled her: "I was a nut for a year, and in that year I took drugs again."

-In her later years, Fisher had a pet French bulldog named Gary, that she brought to numerous appearances and interviews.
+In her later years, Fisher had a pet French Bulldog named Gary, which she brought to numerous appearances and interviews.
 Following her death, reports indicated that Fisher's daughter Billie Lourd would take care of Gary.

 Advocacy

 Fisher described herself as an "enthusiastic agnostic who would be happy to be shown that there is a God."
-She was raised Protestant, but often attended Jewish services (her father's faith) with Jewish Orthodox friends.
+She was raised Protestant, but often attended Jewish services (her father's religion) with Orthodox Jewish friends.

 During the 1988 presidential election, Fisher was supportive of Democratic presidential nominee Michael Dukakis.

 In 2016, Harvard College gave Fisher its Annual Outstanding Lifetime Achievement Award in Cultural Humanism, noting that "her forthright activism and outspokenness about addiction, mental illness, and agnosticism have advanced public discourse on these issues with creativity and empathy."

 Fisher was a supporter and advocate for several causes, including women's advocacy, animal rights, and LGBT causes.
 She was open about her experiences caring for friends who had AIDS, contributing financially to various AIDS and HIV organizations, including hosting a benefit for amfAR, The Foundation for AIDS Research.
 She also served as an honorary board member for the International Bipolar Foundation, and, in 2014, received the Golden Heart Award for her work with The Midnight Mission.

 She was a spokesperson for Jenny Craig weight loss television ads that aired in January 2011.